smartystudio/laravelmenu/README.md

 ### Customization of the menu

-You can edit the menu interface in `resources/views/vendor/smartystudio/laravelmenu/menu.blade.php`
+You can publish and edit the menu layout in `resources/views/vendor/smartystudio/laravelmenu/menu.blade.php`

 ## Change log